 Moles, also called nevi, are benign growths made up of clusters of pigmented cells in the skin called melanocytes.
 They can appear anywhere on the body.
-They can be brown, pink, or skin-colored, flat or raised.
-Some are present at birth and others appear during childhood, adolescence or early adulthood.
+They can be brown, pink, skin-colored, flat, or raised.
+Some are present at birth and others appear during childhood, adolescence, or early adulthood.
 Most moles appear before the age of 25-30.

 Benign-appearing moles do not require treatment, but patients may elect to have them removed for cosmetic or comfort reasons.
 Cosmetic mole removal is a simple procedure done in the dermatologist’s office using topical or local numbing.
 The entire procedure takes about 15 minutes depending on the type and number of moles being removed.
 Any method of mole removal will leave a small scar.
 However, choosing the best method of removal for the location and mole type and proper post-care will help give the best cosmetic outcome There are three ways in which moles may cosmetically be removed:

 1) Surgical Shave Removal: this is a good option for smaller moles.
 A scalpel or special blade is used to shave the mole flat with the skin.
 The area will heal with a small scab that lasts a few days to a week and stitches are generally not needed.

 2) Punch Excision: this is a good option for smaller moles that have a deeper component.
 A small instrument just slightly larger than the size of the mole is used to cut around the mole.
 Depending on the size of the mole, 1-2 sutures will be placed and need to be removed in 1 week.